iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 For instance, given three boxes A, B, C,![](doc/three_boxes.png)

 the maximum height after stacking is 8.
-One possible stacking scheme is shown as follows.
+A possible stacking scheme is shown as follows.

 <img src="doc/stacking_three_boxes.png" width="50%">

+**Perfect Stacking**

+As you can tell from the above scheme, no part of the upper box can be seen from the bottom of the box beneath.
+We can call such stacking as "perfect stacking".
+Here are some scenarios that boxes are not perfectly stacked.